If your business needs money NOW, here’s every way to get small business grants in 2020.

 This includes the Paycheck Protection Program, also known as the PPP loan, and the EIDL (Economic Injury Disaster Loan).

-Now, I know what you may be thinking.
+Now, we know what you may be thinking.

-Okay, so at this point, I’ve given you local, nonprofit, State, and Federal options to secure grant funding.
+At this point, we’ve given you local, nonprofit, State, and Federal options to secure grant funding.